-Blessings from the Inside Out
+Blessings From the Inside Out

-One of the claims that seems to have been made at different moments in my Jewish education is that Judaism concerns itself with what a person does in the world and not with what a person thinks.
+One of the claims that seems to have been made at different moments in my Jewish education is that Judaism concerns itself with what a person does in the world, and not with what a person thinks.
 The Torah demands we pursue a life rightly lived over beliefs rightly held.
 This argument underscores that the project of Torah is concerned with our behavior and not our internal life.
-Sinful might be a word that describes an act in Judaism but it is not a word Jews would use to describe thoughts or feelings.
+Sinful might be a word that describes an act in Judaism, but it is not a word Jews would use to describe thoughts or feelings.
 A Jew is asked to take a leap of action rather than a leap of thought.
 The way to God comes by way of the mitzvah—a deed.
-Abraham Joshua Heschel described Jewish law (halakhah) as a system of the "ecstasy of deeds" through which we may experience the presence of God.
+Abraham Joshua Heschel described Jewish law (halakhah) as a system of the “ecstasy of deeds” through which we may experience the presence of God.

-Interestingly, it was in his commentary to the opening verse of this week's parashah that the Hasidic master Rabbi Levi Yitzchak of Berditchev (1740–1810) deconstructed traditional Judaism's distinction between thought and deed.
-The Torah reading begins with the promise, "If you follow My laws and faithfully observe My commandments I will grant your rains in their season, so that the earth shall yield its produce and the trees of field their fruit" (Lev.
-26:3–4), The next 10 verses go on to detail all the blessings that will result if the Israelites choose to follow God's laws, while the rest of the chapter communicates the increasingly horrible punishments for not keeping God's Covenant.
+Interestingly, it was in his commentary to the opening verse of this week’s second parashah that the Hasidic master Rabbi Levi Yitzchak of Berditchev (1740–1810) deconstructed traditional Judaism’s distinction between thought and deed.
+The Torah reading begins with the promise, “If you follow My laws and faithfully observe My commandments I will grant your rains in their season, so that the earth shall yield its produce and the trees of field their fruit” (Lev.
+26:3–4).
+The next 10 verses go on to detail all the blessings that will result if the Israelites choose to follow God’s laws, while the rest of the chapter communicates the increasingly horrible punishments for not keeping God’s Covenant.
 Rabbi Levi Yitzchak draws our attention to the seemingly redundant language of the first verse of our parashah.
-Asking the question that other commentators before him had posed, Rabbi Levi Yitzchak inquires about the repetitive language.
-What does "if you follow My laws" add to the sentence that "faithfully observe My commandments" does not include?
-At first glance, both parts of the verse seem to say the same thing, and, given the interpretive assumption that the Torah uses language economically, never gratuitously repeating words: what does the first half of the verse add to the meaning of the sentence?
+Asking a question that other commentators before him had posed, Rabbi Levi Yitzchak inquires about the repetitive language.
+What does “if you follow My laws” add to the sentence that “faithfully observe My commandments” does not include?
+At first glance, both parts of the verse seem to say the same thing, and, given the interpretive assumption that the Torah uses language economically—never gratuitously repeating words—what does the first half of the verse add to the meaning of the sentence?

 The publication and distribution of the JTS Commentary are made possible by a generous grant from Rita Dee and Harold (z”l) Hassenfeld.